apolitical/impl-display-for-vec/README.md

 }
 ```

 Our app is going to print the albums in the format “title (artist)”.
-So, if write:
+So, if we write:

 ```rust
 fn main() {